30 Actionable Digital Marketing Strategies for Lawyers & Law Firms

 2. Build singular, accurate, and relevant citations to your firm.
 Focus on directories that will bring actual referrals.

 What are citations in Local SEO?
 Local SEO citations are mentions of your businesses name, address, phone number, and website on online directories.

-For example, a listing on yelp.com or yellowpages.com that matches your Google My Business name, address, phone number, and website will count as a citation for your business.
+For example, a listing on yelp.com or yellowpages.com that matches your Google Business Profile, address, phone number, and website will count as a citation for your business.

 See an example of a Yelp Citation below:

 Many people use niche specific directories for searches, online yellow pages, and review type websites to locate the best law firm to help them.
 Being listed on these helps your Local SEO, keeps your data accurate, and increases your visibility to new audiences who may not have seen you otherwise.